A Wanton Wife

 The crowded tables blurred past as I followed, pleased he had the maître d’ look for my arrival.
-Then I saw him, sitting behind a secluded table.
-Edward, his jet black hair combed straight back, clean shaven.
-His clear, inquisitive blue eyes looked up, our eyes met; his full lips broke into a smile, white teeth flashed as he rose to his full six foot plus height.
+Then I saw him, seated behind a secluded corner table.
+Edward, his jet-black hair combed straight back, face clean-shaven.
+His clear, inquisitive, blue eyes looked up.
+Our eyes met.
+His full lips broke into a smile.
+White teeth flashed as he rose to his full six-foot-plus height.

-Unease swept me, afraid he would want to hug at my table arrival as others turned to watch.
-Instead as my chair was pulled back by the maître d' he simply said.
+A pang of unease swept me; afraid he’d hug on my arrival as others turned to watch.
+Instead, as my chair was pulled back by the maître d’, he simply said.

-His expensive blazer and proper deportment matched the establishment’s upscale decor and silverware as did his confident resonant timbered voice.
+His expensive blazer and assured deportment matched the establishment’s upscale decor and silverware as did his confident, resonant, timbered voice.
 Not outright handsome, he was nice looking, a pleasant face to view.
-It was his mannerisms, urbanity and voice which pushed him into handsome.
+It was his mannerisms, urbanity, and voice which pushed him into handsome.

-Seated, I was glad I came, his presence dissipated my anxiety, his voice mesmerized my attention.
+Seated, I was glad I came.
+His presence dissipated the last anxiety.
+His voice mesmerized my attention.
 Looking across the table, my heart knew I was his.
-Wearing his shoes, dress and earrings told him it was true.
+Wearing the shoes, dress and earrings he’d bought told him it was true.

 He ordered a rose’ wine by its French name.
 At his suggestion, I ordered their specialty, Shrobster, a New England stuffed lobster.
-Flush with wine, his voice and charm we ate.
+Flush with wine, his voice, and charm we ate.
 We talked but I did most of it.
-For desert we had sherry and shared a flan brulee, all new to as I stared transfixed as the little blue flame flickered and flamed out.
+For dessert, we had sherry and shared a flan Brulee, all new to me.
+I stared transfixed as the little blue fire flickered and flamed out.

-Tipsy by wine we walked from the restaurant to the adjacent Century 21 Theater to see the movie Chinatown, the innocent pretense for our meeting, a surreptitious matchbook memento in my purse.
+Tipsy by wine, we walked from the restaurant to the adjacent Century 21 Theater to see the movie Chinatown, the innocent pretense for our meeting, a surreptitious matchbook memento in my purse.

-In the safety of the dark theater I put my hand on his knee and then his thigh.
-At “The End" I let him hold my hand for the first time as we walked up the aisle to the lobby.
-There he turned me to him.
+In the safety of the dark theater, I put my hand on his knee, then his thigh.
+At “The End”, I finally let him hold my hand as we walked up the aisle to the lobby.
+There he turned me to face him.

 “Stop for a glass wine.
 I’ll show you my place.”